openflighthpc/flight-cloud/README.md

 ```

 **NOTE:** `power state` polls the providers for the state of machine and returns
-raw results.
+the raw result.
 The terminology will therefore vary between providers

 ### Power Management Over a Group